by-jp/www.byjp.me/content/notes/twitter/21060771/index.md

 - imported
 - from-twitter
 ---
 near Madrid - sleeping in the lobby of a hostel.
-Shh, no-one will notice\!
+Shh, no-one will notice!